Fool me once, shame on you.

 or their computer soon invaded.

 This article started in 2001 when another Internet hoax just found its way into my E-mail basket from a person I know.
 I've updated it from time to time since them.
-As a twenty-two year resident of the Internet I have seen quite a few hoaxes, fables, odd tales, and outright lies, come through my various mails.
+As a twenty-four year resident of the Internet I have seen quite a few hoaxes, fables, odd tales, and outright lies, come through my various mails.
 While some were true it was so long ago the message have become "once upon a time" material on long dead events.
 Other have always been pure Fairy Tales.
 In the past I would occasionally be pulled toward the best some of them, but even then I usually checked first.
 Now I always check first.

 While the Internet makes it very easy to mass distribute a Hoax, it also makes it very quick and easy to check them out.